andrew/ultimate-awesome/README.md

 - [CS-Awesome-Courses](https://github.com/jackwener/CS-Awesome-Courses) - 计算机的优秀课程.
 - [awesome-progressive-web-apps](https://github.com/TalAter/awesome-progressive-web-apps) - :sunrise: A collection of awesome resources for building progressive web apps.
 - [awesome-speaking](https://github.com/matteofigus/awesome-speaking) - Resources about public speaking.
+- [awesome-starknet](https://github.com/gakonst/awesome-starknet) - A curated list of awesome StarkNet resources, libraries, tools and more.
 - [awesome-starknet](https://github.com/keep-starknet-strange/awesome-starknet) - A curated list of awesome StarkNet resources, libraries, tools and more.
 - [awesome-ai-ml-dl](https://github.com/neomatrix369/awesome-ai-ml-dl) - Awesome Artificial Intelligence, Machine Learning and Deep Learning as we learn it.
 Study notes and a curated list of awesome resources of such topics.
 - [awesome-websockets](https://github.com/facundofarias/awesome-websockets) - A curated list of Websocket libraries and resources.